 IWBAACTWITOS Chapter 9

-Eyes exactly the same blue as Ash's were filled with curiosity.
+Eyes the exact same sky-blue as Asher's were filled with curiosity as they studied me.

-The emperor uncle, whom I was meeting for the first time, observed me with a burdensome gaze.
-When I scrunched up my face, Philius exclaimed in admiration, saying I made the same expression as Julian.
+The emperor uncle I was meeting for the first time observed me with an overwhelming gaze.
+When I scrunched up my face, Philius let out an exclamation, saying I made the exact same expression as Julian.

-"It's amazing that she's cute when she looks exactly like Julian."
+"It's amazing that you're cute when you look just like Julian."

 "Speak comfortably.
 We're meeting as family to family anyway."

 Julian and Philius glared at each other.
-I took my eyes off the garden flowers and watched the two men engage in a meaningless war of nerves.
+I took my eyes off the garden flowers and watched the two men engaging in their pointless battle of nerves.

 Before long, various desserts and tea were placed on the table.
-What was placed in front of me was cold milk, the same as Aegis.
+What arrived in front of me was cold milk, exactly the same as Aegis's.

-Normally, I would have drunk it without much thought, but after seeing Philius and Julian's drinks, any desire to drink milk flew far away.
+Normally I would've drunk it without a second thought, but after seeing Philius and Julian's drinks, any desire to drink something like milk flew far, far away.

-The familiar aroma I had dreamed of and the black liquid—coffee, which I was seeing for the first time since coming to this world.
+That familiar aroma and black liquid I'd drawn even in my dreams—it was coffee, the first I'd seen since coming to this world.

 'Coffee.'

-While the scientific community designated carbohydrates, protein, and fat as the essential three nutrients, it was different for me.
-For me, the essential three nutrients were carbohydrates, alcohol, and caffeine!
+The scientific community designated carbohydrates, protein, and fat as the three essential nutrients, but for me it was different.
+My three essential nutrients were carbohydrates, alcohol, and caffeine!

-When my gaze followed the coffee going down Julian's throat, Julian, who was tilting his teacup, smiled.
+When my gaze followed the coffee sliding down Julian's throat, Julian, who'd been tilting his teacup, smiled broadly.

 "Yeah."

-"This is called coffee, and it's mainly drunk in the southern regions."
+"This is called coffee.
+It's mainly drunk in the southern regions."

 "Tilly can't have it yet."

-I almost clicked my tongue unconsciously but remembered the eyes watching me and kept my mouth shut.
+I almost clicked my tongue unconsciously, but remembering the eyes watching me, I clamped my mouth shut.

-To make matters worse, the snack on the plate was also a donut.
-After seeing the coffee, I remembered my past self who had declared that milk with donuts was heresy.
+The snack on the plate happened to be a donut too.
+After confirming the coffee, I remembered my past self who used to shout that donuts with milk were heresy.

 "Just one sip, please."

-When I grabbed Julian's arm and wheedled with a coquettish voice, Julian seemed to hesitate for a moment but quickly wagged his tail and shook his head at Roxana's gaze.
+When I grabbed Julian's arm and wheedled in a sweet voice, Julian seemed to hesitate for a moment, but quickly tucked his tail at Roxana's look and shook his head.

-Having failed to persuade Julian, I turned my head away with a huff.
+Having failed to persuade Julian, I whipped my head away.
 Finding my appearance cute, Philius chuckled and offered me his coffee.

 "Your Majesty."

-At Roxana's reproachful call, Philius glanced at her and made an excuse.
+At Roxana's reproachful call, Philius gauged her reaction before making his excuse.

 "About one sip should be fine, shouldn't it?
 It's not bad to taste life's bitterness early."

-Philius, who had seemed pathetic just moments ago, now looked like a very cool emperor to me.
+Philius, who'd looked pathetic just moments ago, now looked like such a magnificent His Imperial Majesty.

-Roxana narrowed her eyes and looked at Philius, then chuckled at my sparkling eyes and nodded.
-With Roxana's permission, when I took a sip of coffee, I was overwhelmed with emotion.
+Roxana narrowed her eyes at Philius, then smiled at my sparkling eyes and nodded.
+With Roxana's permission, I took one sip of coffee and was overwhelmed with emotion.

-It's just one sip now, but someday I'll add lots of ice to increase the volume and then gulp it down all at once.
+Right now it was just one sip, but someday I'd fill it with tons of ice to increase the volume, then gulp it all down at once.
 I returned the cup to Philius with tears in my eyes.

 "Isn't it bitter?"